"And he rested the camels outside the city besides the well; it was evening, at the time when women go out to draw water." (Gen. 24:11)

 Why the Well?

-This helps us understood a difficult Midrash.
-The Midrash states in the name of Rav Huna: "When a man goes to marry a woman and hears the sound of dogs barking, he listens to what they are saying.
-As it says, 'At the time when women go out to draw water' " (Breishit Rabbah, Chayei Sarah 12).
+Which brings us to a rather strange Midrash.
+Rav Huna says, "When a man goes to marry a woman and hears the sound of dogs barking, he listens to what they are saying.
+As it says, 'At the time when women go out to draw water.'"
+(Bereishit Rabbah, Chayei Sarah 12).

-What does listening to dogs have to do with finding a wife?
+Now, you might ask: What do barking dogs have to do with finding a wife?
+Is this some lost ancient matchmaking technique?

 (Adapted from Mishlei Yaakov, p.
 45.)